steverozen/single-cell-2026/windows-instructions.md

-# Run the "rsinglecell"" Rstudio Docker container on Windows
+# Run the "rsinglecell"   Rstudio Docker container on Windows

 If you encounter problems please email Steve Rozen, [sr110@duke.edu](mailto:sr110@duke.edu) with a copy of the error message.

+I will check email over the weekend.

+Please le me know if you find errors in these instructions.

 ### IMPORTANT: you need admin rights on your PC for installing "Windows Subsystem Linux" (WSL) and Docker Desktop